reihanif/reihanif/README.md

 # Hi there 👋, I'm Reihan Faizal Hanif!

-I'm a Full Stack Developer with extensive experience in building robust, scalable, and high-performance web applications using Laravel and Alpine.js.
+I'm a Web Developer with extensive experience in building robust, scalable, and high-performance web applications using Laravel and Alpine.js.
 I'm currently expanding my knowledge and experience, and have an interest in Web Development and Product Design.

 ## 🌐 Contact Me
 - 📧 Email: reihanfaizalhanif@gmail.com